ctm/Bataan-Memorial-Death-March/README.md

 ### Packs

-In theory I'll be doing almost all my 2023 season training using the Kelty Tioga 5500 my sister and brother-in-law bought me after my previous one broke (on March 6th, 2021), although I also have an Osprey that I used to use for search-and-rescue that I might train with.
+I started my 2023 season training using a Kelty Tioga 5500 my sister and brother-in-law bought me after my previous one broke (on March 6th, 2021).
+At some point, the bottom most horizontal tube broke and I patched it with duct tape.
+The duct tape held well, but I do not want to risk one of the uprights breaking, so I bought a new pack and will begin using it on Monday, February 6th, 2023.
+Assuming no problems, I'll continue to use that pack for training and competition.

-My plan is to pay close attention to my Tioga because I tend to wear through the uprights and when an upright breaks it is super annoying.
-I've already broken the bottom-most connecting tube, but it's holding together with duct tape.

-So, I plan on buying a replacement sometime during this training season so that I won't have an upright break during the event (like happened in 2019) or just before it (like it happened in 2021).
+So, it looks like my Tioga 5500s break every two years or so (2019, 2021).
+That's disappointing, since the original one I had lasted much longer and was used on a ton of search-and-rescue missions in addition to training for and competing at BMDM.
+However, I realize that I'm an outlier and that I push my equipment very hard.